Energy Support

 3 PM Shoulder (Partial Peak)

-If your home doesn’t have enough energy to cover all your home energy consumption, you may see Powerwall allow your home to use energy from the grid during the shoulder time period.
+If your home doesn’t have enough energy to cover all your home energy consumption, you may see Powerwall allow your home to use energy from the grid during the shoulder period.

 Time-Based Control at 3pm